 Simply put if your mother, grandmother, or sister had breast cancer, it may be a good idea to have your PSA tested on a regular basis.
 If you or a male in your immediate family line has been diagnosed with prostate cancer, your daughter or granddaughter may be well advised of the need for routine breast exams.

 Men, we need to take ownership of our health

 Some men I speak with still hold to the belief that prostate cancer is not a threat and remain convinced that it is "the good" cancer.
 The early warning signs of prostate cancer (PCa) that closely mimic the disease include frequent or difficult urination especially at night possibly later followed by failing to "rise to the occasion" when called upon.
 Men tend to avoid MD offices as much as possible and typically visit when it is absolutely necessary.

 Women on the other hand and possibly due to the need for gynecological appointments are more aware of health issues and tend to visit MDs more frequently.
-And they outlive men by many years.

 Screening gives us a better chance of survival